Andr0id88/andr0id88.github.io/_posts/2023-05-30-url-fuzzyfinder.md

 # Setup

 ### Disclaimer
-I did not want to make this distro dependent nor do i want to document every possible way there is to install this, the meaning behind this guide is to give you an idea on how to do it - and it will be up to you to make it fit you're distro of choice.
+I intentionally made this guide independent of any specific distribution or window manager (WM), and I didn't aim to provide an exhaustive list of all possible setup methods.
+The purpose of this guide is to give you a general understanding of how to accomplish the task, and it's up to you to adapt it to your preferred distribution.
-From this point on i assume you have i3 installed otherwise you should consider giving it a go since this will not work on other GUI DE's in Linux.
+From this point on i assume you have i3 installed, it is possible to replicate this on other WM's but i will not deep dive into that in this post, so for those people running Hannah Montana or TempleOS distro with Gnome - you are on your own.
 If you are unsure on how to install I3 there is a great documentation to be found on the Arch Wiki: <https://wiki.archlinux.org/title/i3>

 ### Surfraw installation